-I am a fourth year doctoral candidate in the Department of Political Science at The George Washington University.
+I am a fifth year doctoral candidate in the Department of Political Science at The George Washington University.
 My major field is international relations, and my minor field is public policy.

 My primary research interests include the politics of intellectual property, Internet and technology policy, and cybersecurity.